Disasm/mcu-fpga-peripheral/README.md

 the `example-f411/src/main.rs` file.

-When you press the `KEY` button on MiniF4, the central LED on break-off should light up: it starts blinking on the maximum speed.
+When you press the `KEY` button on MiniF4, the central LED on break-off should light up: it starts blinking at the maximum speed.
 When you release the button, the LED should stop blinking.

 ## Errata